-The cost of diagnosing the B1869 code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+To diagnose the B1869 code, it typically requires 1.0 hour of labor.
+The specific diagnosis time and labor rates at auto repair shops can differ based on factors such as the location, make and model of the vehicle, and even the engine type.
+It is common for most auto repair shops to charge between $75 and $150 per hour.

 The air bag indicator is designed to illuminate for 6 (±2) seconds when the ignition switch is turned to the RUN position.
 This initial 6 seconds of illumination is considered normal operation and is called Prove-Out of the air bag indicator.
 The air bag indicator is then used to warn the driver that there is a fault in the air bag Supplemental Restraint System (SRS) .